discretize/discretize-guides/builds/guardian/zealot-firebrand/index.md

 Keeping up <Boon name="Quickness"/> is a lot easier than with a <BuildLink build="Power Firebrand" specialization="Firebrand"/> thanks to the increased <Attribute name="Boon Duration"/> (if you chose to run the 162 <Attribute name="Agony Resistance"/> build).
 Nevertheless, it has significantly less room for errors compared to <BuildLink build="Heal Firebrand" specialization="Firebrand"/>.
 While you might get away with missing one puke, you will not get away with missing it twice!
 General guidelines for keeping up <Boon name="Quickness"/>:
 - Use <Skill name="Feel My Wrath"/> whenever ready.
 This is especially important considering it provides <Boon name="Fury"/> to the team, which is the one thing this particular build struggles with.
-- Use <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/> but leave one charge left (unless the fight is close to being over)
+- Use <Skill name="Mantra of Potence"/> off cooldown and <Skill name="Mantra of Solace"/> every 7 seconds due to the cooldown of <Trait name="Stalwart Speed"/>
 - Only use these skills close to your allies - try to "puke" on them with the mantras
-- Keep in mind that equipping/stowing a tome grants you 3 seconds of <Boon name="Quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!
+- Keep in mind that equipping/stowing a tome grants you (only you, not your party members!)
+3 seconds of <Boon name="Quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!

 The rotation is a **lot** simpler compared to any other <Specialization name="Guardian"/> build (except for hfb where your weapons do not have immediate effect on how efficient the build is).
 However, weapon swaps require careful consideration, because it is not efficient to be stuck on staff or to have less than 25 <Boon name="might"/> during a damage phase.
 Getting the weapon swaps right is probably the hardest part (more info below).
 Generally, it is recommended to always camp greatsword and only swap to staff to use <Skill name="Empower"/> to top up <Boon name="Might"/>.

-General information:
+**General information:**
 - If the encounter allows you to, you can prestack the following symbols:
   - Equip Mace and precast <Skill name="Symbol of Faith"/>
   - Equip Scepter and precast <Skill name="Symbol of Punishment"/>